Professional Griefers: Music video

-The video begins near a trailer home whose residents are watching Zimmerman and Gerard battle with giant robotic mice at a UFC match inside a dome (a reference to the Thunderdome from the Mad Max franchise), with a crowd watching (consisting of the aforementioned 2000 fans).
+The video's plot revolves around a confrontation between Deadmau5 and Gerard Way, who pilot two giant remote-controlled robotic mice to fight in an Ultimate Fighting Championship (UFC) before an audience of two thousand extras.
+The video begins near a trailer home whose residents are watching Deadmau5 and Gerard battle with the mice at the match inside a dome (a reference to the Thunderdome from the Mad Max franchise), with a crowd watching, consisting of the aforementioned 2000 fans.
 Throughout the video, it cuts to various people watching the match on TV.
-While Gerard is dominating the battle, a robotic version of "Meowingtons", Zimmerman's cat, enters and chews the wires to Gerard's controls.
-This renders Gerard's robot idle, which allows Zimmerman to win the match.
-But immediately after, the robotic cat assumes control of Zimmerman's beaten-up robot, causing it to stumble and fall into the dome, crushing it, as everyone inside flees.
+While Gerard is dominating the battle, a robotic version of "Meowingtons", Deadmau5' cat, enters and chews the wires to Gerard's controls.
+This renders Gerard's robot idle, which allows Deadmau5 to win the match.
+But immediately after, Deadmau5' beaten-up robot falls into the dome, crushing it, as everyone inside flees.
 The video ends with the robotic cat standing on some debris, gazing into the camera, before pouncing on it.